 - international research collaboration and scholarly exchanges between researchers, students and non-academic partners from other countries.

 Eligibility: Applicants must hold an eligible academic research appointment at Western.

-Research Data Management Capacity Building Initiative (extended to 2020): As part of the Connection Grants competition, SSHRC is offering special Connection Grants to help the Canadian social sciences and humanities research community strengthen its capacity for data management.
+Research Data Management Capacity Building Initiative: As part of the Connection Grants competition, SSHRC is offering special Connection Grants to help the Canadian social sciences and humanities research community strengthen its capacity for data management.
 This Research Data Management Capacity Building Initiative offers the research community (e.g., disciplinary and professional associations; institutions; and individual researchers) Connection Grants to support the development, adoption and dissemination of research data management standards, practices, tools and skills appropriate to their field.
 See the initiative’s full description

-Applications to the above initiatives will be subject to the same evaluation criteria and scoring scheme common to all other Connection Grants.
+Applications to the above initiative will be subject to the same evaluation criteria and scoring scheme common to all other Connection Grants.
 However, applicants must show how their project addresses the particular initiative’s specific goals.

 - The maximum value for a SSHRC Connection Grant is dependent on whether it is an “event” Connection Grant only OR if it is a Connection Grant with “outreach activities”.